ToraenN/buildpacks/docs/README.md

 * Three consolidated packs ('PvE Build Packs', 'PvP Build Packs', and 'All Build Packs') will be created if no sort or category parameters are entered.

-fluxbuildpacks.py creates the standard Flux build pack as a zip without any user input.
-Made as a separate script because of program flow issues with trying to integrate it into buildpacks.py (not that I tried very hard).

 # Notes
 The scripts only recognize builds in the 'Build:' and 'Archive:' namespaces on PvXwiki.